Code-Institute-Submissions/mdenoronha-milestone-project-4/README.md

 *Deleting a recipe*
 * Once a recipe is added, users are able to delete the recipe at anytime by clicking the delete button on the recipe page
-* Only logged in users who own the recipe can successfuly delete it
+* Only logged in users who own the recipe can successfully delete it

 *Searching through recipes*
 * Users are able to search through all recipes from the search bar on the homepage and the search page.